Best Zero Waste Toothpaste for the Entire Family

 The leading cause of tooth decay is an oral bacteria that’s responsible for plaque.
 While these bacteria feed on xylitol just like they feed on glucose from food, they can’t use xylitol for fuel, and they eventually end up dying.
 Over time, xylitol causes less decay-causing bacteria to survive on teeth, which means less plaque forms.

 Balm Baby Teeth Paste comes in a glass jar with a metal lid, so you can either recycle it or reuse it.
-If you don’t want to dip your toothbrush in the jar to get the paste on it (and I don’t blame you — that always seems a little icky to me) you can use a 1/4 teaspoon to scoop out just enough paste onto your toothbrush.
+If you don’t want to dip your toothbrush in the jar to get the paste on it, you can use a 1/4 teaspoon to scoop out just enough paste onto your toothbrush.

 This paste also comes from a shop that’s dedicated to plastic-free and zero waste shipping, so you know you won’t end up with any materials you can’t reuse, recycle, or compost.